 In addition to the satisfaction of the challenge the visitors (and their relatives/support team) bring in a considerable revenue.
 Not just to the businesses in Horton but also businesses in the nearby towns and villages (including my own in Long Preston).
 They stay in the accommodation, they use the pubs, shops and restaurants, they use the guides and also make a considerable amount of money for charities, both national and local.

 For years the main problems were the paths and the route itself.
-However over the past 10 years work on Pen y Ghent, the swine tail on Ingleborough and the re-routing of the track down Pen y Ghent to avoid the previous peat hags has vastly improved the experience.
-Once the funds are in place to re-route the badly eroded descent off Whernside then the paths are satisfactory and robust.
+However over the past 10 years work on Pen y Ghent, the swine tail on Ingleborough and the rebuild off Whernside have vastly improved the route.
+Not only has it made a more pleasant (and easier) experience for walkers, more importantly it has contained people thereby protecting the environment (and the peat in particular).
 The rangers will no doubt carry on the excellent maintenance work but for the time being no major work needs to be carried out.

 Unfortunately the problem has now moved in to the village of Horton in Ribblesdale.
 Some of the residents are increasingly unhappy with the behaviour of some of the walkers.
-As a guide I have witnessed some bad behaviour and the residents do have a case.
+As a guide I have witnessed some bad behaviour and in many cases the residents are justified i their moans.
 Early in the morning parking is an issue, later in the day noise and celebrations become more of the problem.
 The issues are compounded by anti social behaviour, despite the fact that toilets are available they are not always used!
 The local anger is understandable.

 I would finally add that anti social behaviour is more noticeable on the route itself.
 There is a lack of toilets on the route generally but some of the remains on the hills are becoming reminiscent of the pig sty that now represents the National 3 Peaks route up Scafell Pike from Wasdale.